 Yeast Diaper Rash: Causes, Symptoms, And Treatment

-Diapers and tiny baby butts are part of a parent’s daily life.
+Diapers and tiny baby bottoms are part of a parent’s daily life.
 Unfortunately, diaper rash can be quite common, too.
-However, there’s a difference between a regular diaper rash and a yeast diaper rash.
+However, there’s a difference between a regular diaper rash and a yeast infection diaper rash.
 If you think your baby might have the latter, this article is for you.

 We’ll discuss what causes a yeast diaper rash as well as what symptoms to look for.
 We’ll also share tips for treating this specific type of rash.

 But before we dive in, let’s talk about exactly what this yeast diaper rash is and how it differs from other diaper rashes.

 - Causes Of Yeast Diaper Rash

 - How Long Will Treatment Take?

 - Other Potential Culprits Of Your Baby’s Rash

 - Preventing Yeast Diaper Rashes From Returning

 Yeast (Candida) is a type of fungus that occurs naturally in the human body.
 But when growth is out of control, it creates what we call a “yeast infection.”